sfomuseum/go-picturebook-sfomuseum/README.md

 #### Notes and caveats

-As of this writing only [SFO Museum Aviation Collection objects](https://collection.sfomuseum.org) are included in "shoebox picturebooks".
-Support for other types of shoebox items (Instagram posts, flights to and from SFO) will be added in subsequent releases.
+As of this writing only [SFO Museum Aviation Collection objects](https://collection.sfomuseum.org) and [Instagram posts](https://millsfield.sfomuseum.org/instagram) are included in "shoebox picturebooks".
+Support for other types of shoebox items (flights to and from SFO) will be added in subsequent releases.

 ## Creating a SFO Museum API acccess token